lefthandedgoat/genit/README.md

 ![Create Order page with generated test data](https://raw.githubusercontent.com/lefthandedgoat/genit/master/docs/img/generated-create-order.png?token=AAsQ6f9w2LLaZ4woS3mUix4VnKHvG_r0ks5XQjgswA%3D%3D)

-You can generate more than one record by using `?generate=<number>`. genit will generate and insert the requested number of records and redirect you to the `/<page>/list` page.
+You can generate more than one record by using `<page>/generate/<number>`. genit will generate and insert the requested number of records and redirect you to the `/<page>/list` page.

 ## Load Testing